noelboss/featherlight/README.md

 ## Featherlight your own style
-Add class to override styling.
+Add class to overwrite styling.
 For a full example check out the index.html

 	$('a.fl').featherlight({
 		variant: 'myCssClass'